-You don't want to gamble your dog's health on poor products or misleading labels.
+You don't want to gamble with your dog's health by choosing poor products or those with misleading labels.
 Make sure to purchase supplements you have studied and can trust.

-Make sure that the dog products have all active and non-active ingredients listed individually, concentration levels of the actives and precise dosages clearly explained on the label.
+Make sure that the dog products have all active and inactive ingredients listed individually, concentration levels of the actives and precise dosages clearly explained on the label.

 Be wary of “proprietary blends” or “special formulas” that don’t list the ingredients individually.